bseltz-cohesity/scripts/oracle/python/restoreOracle-v2/README.md

 ## Container/Pluggable DB Parameters

 * -pn, --pdbnames: (optional) PDBs to restore when restoring a CDB (default is all PDBs when restoring to the same location, empty CDB when restoring to an alternate location)
-* -ap, --allpdbs: (optional) restpre all PDBs when restoring a CDB to an alternate location
+* -ap, --allpdbs: (optional) restore all PDBs when restoring a CDB to an alternate location
 * -tc, --targetcdb: (optional) CDB to restore to when restoring a PDB

 ## Point in Time Parameters